glouppe/info8002-large-scale-data-systems/lecture7.md

 - **Map worker**:
     - Map:
+        - Map calls are distributed across machines by automatically partitioning the input data into $M$ *shards*.
-        - Parse the input data into key/value pairs.
+        - Parse the input shards into input key/value pairs.
+        - Process the input pairs through a user-defined `map` function to produce a set of intermediate key/value pairs.
         - Write the result to an intermediate file.
     - Partition:
         - Assign the result to one of $R$ reduce workers based on a partitioning function.